 If your Emotional Bank Account isn’t thriving, you can begin with small steps, such as recognizing your partner’s attempts to build closeness.
 Continuously lean into these moments, one after another.
 With each bid, your interactions can gradually rekindle the love and mutual respect that brought you together in the first place.
 However, all of this is sometimes very difficult to do on your own, and many couples wait too long before seeking professional help.

-Relationships fail most often because couples lack the communication skills to work out differences.
-They do not feed enough positivity into the Emotional Bank Account and over time, it gets depleted.
+Oftentimes, couples come in for therapy because they find themselves arguing constantly over money or about household chores.
 Circular arguments, where the more you try to explain your side, the more your partner does too, are a clear warning sign of a relationship in trouble.
 This pattern fuels both of you to reiterate your points over and over again in a never-ending cycle where each of you looks for a win.
-In this situation, you will both lose.
-It is a slippery slope from here toward contemptuous behaviour, which is a leading predictor of divorce, according to Dr. John Gottman.
-Contempt includes mean-spirited ridicule, disrespect, condescension, mockery, name-calling and even disgust to cruelly attack your partner at the core.
+According to Dr. John Gottman, it is a slippery slope from here toward contemptuous behaviour, which is a leading predictor of divorce.
+Contempt includes mean-spirited ridicule, disrespect, condescension, mockery, name-calling and even disgust to cruelly attack your partner deeply and personally.